ECN230 International Economics

 Type of course:

 The course is divided into two parts: (1) trade modelling under partial and general equilibrium and (2) trade policy analysis, trade and strategic behavior by government/firm, and international factor movements (capital and labor).
-Course description, lecture plan, detailed course outline and course materials (web-based readings, homework assignments and handouts).
+Course description, lecture plan, detailed course outline and course materials (web-based readings, exercises, slides, and handouts).